WNagorny/React-todo-list/README.md

-Todo-List
+# Todo-List

-This is a simple todo-list application written in JavaScript using the React library.
-The application allows adding, deleting, and marking tasks as completed.
-Additionally, the application implements saving the state of the application in the browser's local storage using localStorage.
+This repository contains a simple todo-list application built with JavaScript and React.
+The application allows users to manage their tasks by adding new tasks, marking tasks as completed, and deleting tasks.
+The application also includes the functionality to store the tasks locally using the browser's local storage.

-Features
+## Features

-Adding a New Task
-To add a new task, enter the title and description of the task in the respective text fields at the top of the application, and then click the "Add" button.
-The new task will be added to the list of tasks to be done.
+1. Add New Task: Users can add new tasks by providing a title and description for the task.
+Clicking the "Add" button will add the task to the list.

-Deleting a Task
-To delete a task from the list, simply click the trash icon next to the task.
-The task will be immediately removed from both the list of tasks to be done and the list of completed tasks (if it has been marked as completed).
+2. Delete Task: Users can delete tasks from the list by clicking the trash icon next to the task.
+The task will be immediately removed from the list.

-Marking a Task as Completed
-To mark a task as completed, click the checkmark icon next to the task.
-The task will be moved from the list of tasks to be done to the list of completed tasks.
-The completion time of the task will also be displayed.
+3. Mark Task as Completed: Users can mark tasks as completed by clicking the checkmark icon next to the task.
+The task will be moved to the completed tasks section and display the completion time.

-Deleting a Task from the Completed List
-Completed tasks are displayed in a separate section below the list of tasks to be done.
-To delete a task from the completed list, simply click the trash icon next to the task.
-The task will be immediately removed from the completed list.
+4. Delete Completed Task: Completed tasks can be deleted by clicking the trash icon next to the task in the completed tasks section.
+The task will be immediately removed from the list.

-Switching between Todo and Completed View
-At the bottom of the application, there is a section of buttons that allow switching between the view of tasks to be done and the view of completed tasks.
-Clicking the "Todo" button will display the tasks to be done, and clicking the "Completed" button will display the completed tasks.

-Validation of Title and Description Fields
-If either the title or description field of a task is empty when trying to add the task, a warning message in red color will appear, indicating the need to enter both values.
+5. Switch Between Todo and Completed View: Users can switch between the todo and completed tasks view by clicking the respective buttons at the bottom of the application.

+6. Validation of Title and Description Fields: The application validates the title and description fields when adding a new task.
+If either field is empty, a warning message will be displayed.

-Technologies Used
+Technologies Used:
-React
+ - React
-JavaScript
+ - JavaScript
-CSS
+ - CSS

-Running the Application
+## Getting Started

+Follow the steps below to get started with the todo-list application:

-Clone this repository to your device.
+Clone the repository to your local machine.
-Open the project folder in your code editor.
-In the terminal, navigate to the project folder.
+Navigate to the project directory.
-Run the command npm install to install the dependencies.
+Install the dependencies by running npm install in your terminal.
-Once the installation is complete, run the command npm start to start the application in development mode.
-The application will run in your browser at http://localhost:3000.
-This is a basic README for this todo-list code.
-You can customize it by adding more information about installation, testing, and any other details you find relevant.
+Start the application by running npm start.
+Open your web browser and go to http://localhost:3000 to view the application.
+License